apostrophecms/docs/docs/reference/modules/uploadfs.md

 ### `storage`
 This property takes either a string designating one of the built-in storage options to be used, or an object for custom storage needs.
 Built-in values are `azure` (Microsoft Azure), `gcs` (Google Cloud Storage), `local` (local file storage only), and `s3` (Amazon Simple Storage Service).
 See the [`s3.js`](https://github.com/apostrophecms/uploadfs/blob/main/lib/storage/s3.js) file for an example of creating a custom storage solution.

+---

 <h2>Local Storage Options</h2>

 ### `disabledFileKey`
 This property takes a string (longer is better) and provides an alternative way to make uploaded assets disabled for access when using local storage.
-Explicitly preventing web access using the `disable` method blocks local file system access by modifying the file permissions.
+Explicitly preventing web access using the `disable` method blocks local file system access by modifying the file permissions which will lead to problems syncing content with `rsync` or similiar commands.
 This can be circumvented by using a string passed to the `disabledFileKey` property.
 This value is used with the filename to create an HMAC key hash that is appended to the filename.
 This is typically sufficient to obfuscate the file name and prevent access.
+It is recommended that this option be used from the start of the project, but the module exposes [a method](#migratetodisabledfilekey) to switch later if desired.

 ### `uploadsPath`
 By default, this is set to the `/public/uploads` directory at the root of your project by the `node_modules/apostrophe/modules/@apostrophecms/uploadfs` module.
 If desired, you can reassign this to a different directory.